 Get the clue?
-Yes, air blowers are much better for barbecues!
+Yes, air blowers are much better for barbecues and fire pits!

 With a stronger force they provide more oxygen, and the airflow is much more direct compared to a fan.
 An air blower will get your barbecue started faster, and it’s easier to use, too.
 In fact, many modern barbecues have a small air blower included to help you light it up.

 Air Blowers were made for workshops – but they might not be the right answer for you.

 They’re fantastic at helping with messy or dusty tasks.
 Working with wood or dirt?
 A blower will work wonders in keeping your workspace clean.

 But if you’re looking for something to keep the air in your shop fresh, cool, and breathable – just stick with a garage fan.
 They’re much better at covering a whole area, and helping you be comfortable.

 In short – use a blower for tasks, a fan for you.

 Living Areas (Bedroom/Living Room)

 It may go without saying, but this isn’t an uncommon question!

 While air blowers can work to help in living areas (particularly a hot kitchen), you almost always want a powerful fan to cover your whole living space.
 It’ll be much better at keeping you cool, rather than just a tiny area.